Blac Chyna

-Angela Renée White (born May 11, 1988), known professionally as Blac Chyna, is an American model and socialite.
+Angela Renée White (born May 11, 1988), commonly known as Blac Chyna, is an American model, television personality, rapper, and socialite.
 She originally rose to prominence in 2010 as the stunt double for Nicki Minaj in the music video for the song "Monster" by Kanye West.
 She gained wider media attention after being name-dropped in the song "Miss Me" by Drake the same year, leading to a number of magazine appearances, including pieces in Dimepiece, Straight Stuntin and Black Men's Magazine.
 In 2014, she launched her own makeup brand, "Lashed by Blac Chyna", and a beauty salon in Encino, Los Angeles.
 She has since made a number of media appearances, including in her own reality television shows, Rob & Chyna and The Real Blac Chyna.

 Career

-While stripping at King of Diamonds, a popular Miami club, Chyna's unusual and "exotic" look made her popular; radio host Angela Yee described her as looking "like someone who was going to be famous."
+While stripping at King of Diamonds, a popular Miami club, Blac Chyna's unusual and "exotic" look made her popular; radio host Angela Yee described her as looking "like someone who was going to be famous."
 In 2010, Drake name-dropped her in "Miss Me".
 Her rising popularity led to modeling jobs on the covers of Dimepiece, Straight Stuntin and Black Men's Magazine.
 Later that year, she was cast as Nicki Minaj's stunt double in the song "Monster" by Kanye West.

-Throughout her career, Chyna has undergone several surgeries for buttock augmentation and breast enhancement, but has also had surgery to reduce the size of her chest.
+Throughout her career, Blac Chyna has undergone several surgeries for buttock augmentation and breast enhancement, but has also had surgery to reduce the size of her chest.

 In February 2013, she enrolled in JLS Professional Make Up Artist School.
 In December 2013, she launched her online boutique, "88fin", filled with new clothing and products from her clothing line of the same name.
 Also that month, she launched her own brand of adhesive eyelashes, "Lashed by Blac Chyna".
 In February 2014, she purchased a beauty bar in Encino, Los Angeles, which offers makeup courses.

 Since 2016, she has appeared in a number of reality television shows, including E!'s Keeping Up with the Kardashians, and her own reality show with then-boyfriend Rob Kardashian, Rob & Chyna, also on the E! network.
 In 2019, she starred in The Real Blac Chyna on Zeus Network.
 She has also appeared in Tokyo Toni's Finding Love ASAP!, and VH1's Love & Hip Hop: Hollywood.

-Blac Chyna produces pornographic content on OnlyFans, which she joined in April 2020.
+Blac Chyna produced content on OnlyFans, which she joined in April 2020.
+She subsequently departed from the platform in 2023.